practicalli/clojure/docs/data-structures/index.md

 structure of a website
 Starwars example,

-walk the hierachy to get the appropriate values
+walk the hierarchy to get the appropriate values

 extract only the values required by a function and pass as arguments